Kurisari/lumiere_distro_ubuntu/README.md

 ## Description

-Linux distribution designed for gaming, with programs and aesthetics focused on this area, later on all the changes made are explained
+Linux distribution designed for gaming, with programs and aesthetics focused on this area, later on all the changes made are explained.
+You can download the distribution in the following [link](https://drive.google.com/file/d/1-UQEjC_dRa3y-Llj2ooBj0aZZnwJDRBm/view).

 ## Authors